Systemd service hardening

 ProtectSystem=strict

-# Permit AF_UNIX for syslog(3) to help debugging.
-(Empty setting permits all
+# Permit AF_UNIX for syslog(3) to aid debugging.
+This is also the default

 RestrictAddressFamilies=